 Interior, including the altar, was shaped in Baroque style, but it is more restrained than the beautiful facade.

 Most interesting landmarks in Lithuania are connected to human activities.
-In the past Lithuania was one of the largest and most influential European countries and some landmarks still are a testimony for this.
-Most interesting landmarks of Lithuania are concentrated in its largest and most beautiful cities – Vilnius and Kaunas.
+In past Lithuania was one of the largest and most influential European countries and some landmarks still are a testimony to this.
+The most interesting landmarks of Lithuania are concentrated in its largest and most beautiful cities – Vilnius and Kaunas.
 Especially beautiful are the diverse churches.